 Leveraging our SoundLab to design sound-proof booths

-The Soundbooths needed to be deployed at consultation events, a very busy and noisy environment.
-Specifying and delivering sound-controlled booths was therefore a key focus.
+The Soundbooths needed to be deployed at consultation events, a very busy and noisy environment with sound-controlled booths therefore a key focus.
 We worked closely with Strata to undertake controlled listening tests in our SoundLab™ facility.
 This included simulating the expected reverberant noise levels from a busy consultation event and using this experience (a purpose-built sound booth for acoustic assessment) to define a required sound insulation performance for the Soundbooths.
 Acoustic tests of the sound insulation performance were then carried out, both before and after fit-out, to confirm the required performance was met.

 Uncompromising accuracy and reliability

-Sound demonstrations accurately recreate existing or predicted sound environments.
-To achieve this, our sound demonstrations were based on audio recordings of aircraft operating in and out of Heathrow.
-At the same time, the sound level was measured using a Type 1 sound level meter to ensure that sounds could be played back at the correct level.
-The recordings were then converted to a headphone-based audio system known as ‘binaural audio’ to allow the spatial distribution of the sounds to be experienced over headphones.
+Sound demonstrations accurately recreate existing or predicted sound environments, with our sound demonstrations based on audio of aircrafts operating at Heathrow.
+Similarly, the sound level was measured using a Type 1 sound level meter to ensure that sounds could be played back at the correct level.
+The recordings were then converted to a headphone-based audio system known as ‘binaural audio’ allowing the spatial distribution of the sounds to be experienced over headphones.

-Each set of headphones was carefully calibrated before each demonstration session, a crucial aspect of the Quality Assurance procedure.
-Combined with rigorous technical reviews and verification, this ensured that what was being heard by the listener reproduced the scenario being demonstrated to a high level of technical accuracy.
+Each set of headphones was calibrated before demonstrations, a crucial aspect of the Quality Assurance procedure.
+Combined with rigorous technical reviews and verification, this ensured that what was being heard by the listener copied the scenario being demonstrated to a high level of accuracy.

-To ensure the reliability and accuracy of the experience, we engaged with the Noise Expert Review Group (NERG) throughout the production process.
-Its members have extensive experience in different aspects of acoustics, noise and health, and aim to provide independent assurance of the scientific and policy robustness of the assessment and mitigation of sound, noise and vibration. including effects on health and quality of life.
+For ultimate reliability, we engaged with the Noise Expert Review Group (NERG) throughout production.
+Its members have extensive experience in different aspects of acoustics, noise and health, and aim to provide independent assurance of the scientific and policy strength of the assessment and mitigation of sound, noise and vibration. including effects on health and quality of life.

 All good things come from successful collaborations

-Delivering the project within 12 weeks without compromising the quality of the experience provided a challenge to the team.
-Key to the project’s success was the excellent partnership borne between Arup and Heathrow, and the flawless collaboration with Strata.
-The sound demonstrations themselves were designed at the same time as all other consultation materials were in development, which allowed the project team to considerably save time.
-This required careful liaison with the different consultants involved in the process.
-Close collaboration with our project partner Strata was also necessary during the rapid design stage to ensure the Soundbooths were created to meet the required acoustic criteria.
-Particular care was required to provide a demountable and robust solution that could be toured between the venues.
+Delivering the project within 12 weeks without compromising the quality of the experience was a challenge to the team.
+The project’s success was down to the excellent partnership between Arup and Heathrow, and the flawless collaboration with Strata.
+The demonstrations were designed simultaneously to all other consultation materials, allowing the project team to save considerable time.
+This required careful liaison with the process’s different consultants and necessary close collaboration with our project partner Strata during the rapid design stage, ensuring Soundbooths were created to meet the required acoustic criteria.
+Care was required to provide a demountable and robust solution that could be toured between the venues.